 It means board members, as stewards of public trust, must act for the good of the organization rather than for the benefit of themselves.
 Fiduciary duty requires board members to stay objective, responsible, honest, trustworthy, and efficient.
 They are expected to exercise reasonable care in all decision-making and avoid placing the organization under unnecessary risk.
 It also means board members ensure the programs align with the mission and that the impact of said programs is measured and reasonable.

 Understanding financial basics

 Not every board member can be a financial wizard.
 Every board member, however, needs to be a financial inquisitor.
 It is essential to understand basic terminology, be able to read financial statements and judge their soundness, and have the capacity to recognize warning signs that might indicate a change in the overall health of the organization.
-If a board member does not understand something, they must be willing to find out the answer.
+If a board member does not understand something, they must be willing to seek the answer.

 Setting up and monitoring key financial indicators

 Having the proper tools to monitor and evaluate financial performance strengthens the board’s capacity to judge the health of the organization.
 Board members set general guidelines and standards to measure the effectiveness of organizational accomplishments.
 Appropriate policies must be in place to guide management and board decision-making.

 Ensuring adequate control mechanisms

 Control mechanisms are intended to prevent fraud.
 Ensuring clarity in job descriptions and responsibilities; defining financial and accounting procedures (signing checks, handling of cash, approving expenses, outlining parameters for credit card usage); managing potential conflicts of interest with a clear policy; and requesting regular external audits are all indicators of fiduciary responsibility.